plausible/docs/docs/community-integrations.md

 * [Hybrid native + web app](https://github.com/cassidyjames/plausible): Built and maintained by [Cassidy James Blaede](https://cassidyjames.com/).

+* [NPM package](https://www.npmjs.com/package/plausible-tracker): Unofficial frontend library to interact with Plausible.
+Same features as the official script, but as an NPM module.
+Built and maintained by [Gustavo Maronato](https://github.com/Maronato/plausible-tracker).

 Let us know about any other integrations that you've built and we will feature them.
 Thanks for your support!